ycraaron/nodejs-react-framework/readme.md

 * [Google MAP API](https://developers.google.com/maps/) - Google Map API

 # TO DO LIST:
-Add label to each marker.
+Add infowindow to each marker.